-etween November and March last winter, 60,600 tons of Pacific herring swam into the San Francisco Bay to spawn.
+Between November and March in the winter of 2013-2014, 60,600 tons of Pacific herring swam into the San Francisco Bay to spawn.
 That’s a lot of small fish: 300 blue whales’ worth; 8,600 elephants’ worth; 50,000 great white sharks’ worth.
 The pulses in that silver fish wave, reaching up to a mile long by a mile wide, represent perhaps the largest aggregations of animals you’ll ever find in Northern California.

 When hundreds of millions of tasty, oil-rich fish arrive in one spot and commence spraying high-protein eggs everywhere it becomes a scene: a mayhem of shrieking birds, snorting pinnipeds, and thrumming fishing boats.
 The eggs, billions and billions of them in long strings, wash up at the feet of birders assembled on the shoreline.
 From the shore you can see the birds rafting by the thousands, a mile-long debris field across the surface of the water.
 Gulls rise and fall, screaming; seals, sea lions, and porpoises surface and dive; and through binoculars the raft becomes a kaleidoscopic frenzy of frothing heads and tails and ripples and splashes.
 It’s a spectacle you can easily witness in person, and like a salmon run or a wildebeest migration, it’s a direct connection with nature’s enormousness.
 And that’s just on the surface.
 You can only imagine what it looks like underwater.